karisigurd4/DocumentLab/Documentation/Configuration.md

 ![TesseractPoolDiagram](https://raw.githubusercontent.com/karisigurd4/DocumentLab/master/Documentation/TesseractPoolDiagram.png)

-In *Data\Configuration\OCR Configuration.json* we have a number of configuration parameters.
+In *Data\Configuration\OcrConfiguration.json* we have a number of configuration parameters.
 The intent of which allow us to optimize OCR processing, namely, Tesseract specifically to our host system hardware .

 * NumberOfThreads - Maximum number of parallel threads we'll allow DocumentLab to instantiate
   * This is independent of how many engines we have available, i.e., even if an engine becomes available we can't assign a new OCR job to it if we're exceeding maximum thread count